 - In order to stretch the soleus, the back knee is bent.

-Perform each stretch 3 times daily, 5 repetitions of 20s stretching with 10s rest.
+Each stretch is to be performed three times daily, 5 repetitions of 20s stretching with 10s rest.

 The most common cause of shoulder pain is a problem with the rotator cuff muscles and tendons of the shoulder.
 You may have heard of these muscles before in conjunction with injuries to baseball players,tennis players, golfers or other athletes.
 The truth is, these injuries affect most of us to one degree or another.